Strict inequalities for arm exponents in planar percolation: Strict inequalities for arm exponents

 \paragraph{\textbf{Static one-arm and 4-arm events}}Let $n\geq m \geq 1$ and let $\sigma\in \{w, b\}$.
 Let ${A}_{m,n}(\sigma)$ be the event that there exists a path connecting $\partial \Lambda_m$ to $\partial \Lambda_n$ contained in $\Lambda_{m,n}$ of colour $\sigma$.
 Let $A_{m,n}(wbwb)$ be the event that there exists four paths from $\partial \Lambda_m$ to $\partial \Lambda_n$ of alternating colours black-white-black-white.
 We also define ${A}_{n}(\sigma)$ and $A_n(wbwb)$ similarly by requiring that the corresponding paths start from the hexagon centred at $0$ and end at $\partial \Lambda_n$.
 The probabilities of four-arm events, denoted by

 will play an important role.

-\paragraph{\textbf{Dynamical events}} For every $t\in [0,1]$, we consider a coupled pair $(\omega,\omega_t)$ of random percolation configuration, as in Section~\ref{sec:notation}: $\omega$ is a random percolation configuration chosen uniformly at random and $\omega_t$ is obtained by flipping each bit of $\omega$ with probability~$t$.
+\paragraph{\textbf{Dynamical events}} For every $t\in [0,1]$, we consider a coupled pair $(\omega,\omega_t)$ of random percolation configurations, as in Section~\ref{sec:notation}: $\omega$ is a random percolation configuration chosen uniformly at random and $\omega_t$ is obtained by flipping each bit of $\omega$ with probability~$t$.

-Given $n\ge 1$ and $t\in[0,1]$, we call dynamical event and event that is measurable with respect to the pair $(\omega,\omega_t)$.
+Given $n\ge 1$ and $t\in[0,1]$, we use the phrase dynamical event for an event that is measurable with respect to the pair $(\omega,\omega_t)$.
 To distinguish such events from static events, we denote dynamical events with calligraphic letters.
 For instance, many dynamical events considered in this paper are of the form

 where $A$ and $B$ are two static events.

 \paragraph{\textbf{Dynamical black-white arm event}} Let $t\in [0,1]$ and $n\ge1$.
 Define the black-white arm event as the event that there exists a black arm at time $0$ and a white arm at time~$t$.
 This event will be central in the proof of Theorem~\ref{thm:polyarm} and we denote its probability by